Deutschlandstipendium

 • However, the scholarship may not be dependent on a consideration for the sponsor or a job commitment.

-University sponsorship programs
+University funding programs

-Regulations for Graduation & Transfer
+Regulations upon Graduation & Degree Change

-Transition from Bachelor's to Master's Degree
+Transition from Bachelor to Master

 • Completion of the Bachelor's degree must be reported to us immediately.

-Graduation or Change of Subject
+Completion of Studies or Change of Subject

 • Otherwise: The scholarship ends at the end of the month in which the scholarship holder discontinues their studies, changes their field of study or is exmatriculated.